nisargsuthar/RegistryForensicsCheatSheet/README.md

 Load the appropriate hives in the software of your choice and follow these conventions for this cheatsheet:\
 "" - Indicates the field value to look for.\
 '' - Indicates the arbitrary placeholder for identifiers.\
+{} - Indicates the arbitrary placeholder for GUID.\
 () - Extra relevant information.

 Control Set:\